eledaveri/DLALabs/Lab3/readme.md

 | Validation   | 0.86     | 0.85      | 0.86   | 0.86     |
 | Test         | 0.83     | 0.82      | 0.85   | 0.84     |

-The baseline experiment with frozen DistilBERT embeddings and a LinearSVC classifier yields reasonable performance on both validation and test sets, establishing a starting point.
-Fine-tuning DistilBERT on the dataset demonstrates improved results, with higher accuracy and better-balanced classification metrics.
-This outcome highlights the advantage of allowing Transformer parameters to adapt to the specific sentiment classification task.
-The application of **LoRA** shows that competitive performance can be reached while drastically reducing the number of parameters to train, highlighting the practical advantages of parameter-efficient fine-tuning.
-Overall, the notebook illustrates a complete workflow: from data loading and exploration, through baseline feature extraction, to full fine-tuning with HuggingFace and LoRA, showing both the flexibility and the efficiency of modern Transformer-based NLP pipelines.
-Overall, the notebook illustrates a complete workflow: from data loading and exploration, through baseline feature extraction, to full fine-tuning with HuggingFace tools, showing both the flexibility and the power of modern Transformer-based NLP pipelines.
+---

+## 📝 Key Takeaways
+- The **baseline** with frozen DistilBERT embeddings and LinearSVC provides a reasonable starting point.
+- **Fine-tuning DistilBERT** improves all metrics, showing the benefit of adapting the model parameters to the task.
+- **LoRA** achieves performance comparable to full fine-tuning while updating far fewer parameters, making it a cost-effective alternative.
+- This workflow demonstrates the flexibility and efficiency of modern Transformer-based NLP pipelines, from feature extraction to parameter-efficient fine-tuning.

+---